Debt Markets Conference 2025

 Stuart Hawkins, joined Ardian in 2018 and has over 20 years of experience in the European leverage buyout market.
 He began his career working in the leveraged finance team at UBS, and then spent 9 years in the European mezzanine and private debt group at Barings investing in European middle market credit.
 Prior to joining Ardian he worked at TSSP, TPG's credit platform, as a Director helping develop its European private debt business.

-Partner, Debt and Capital Advisory at PricewaterhouseCoopers LLP (PwC)
+Partner, Debt Advisory at Deloitte LLP

 Salil Shah